What is a Frenectomy?

-Frenectomy is a procedure used to correct a congenital condition when the lingual (tongue) or labial (lip) frenulum is tight resulting in restriction of function potentially resulting in difficulty breastfeeding and other concerns such as dental, digestive and speech issues.
+Frenectomy is a procedure used to correct a congenital condition when the lingual (tongue) or labial (lip) frenulum is tight resulting in restriction of function potentially resulting in difficulty breastfeeding and other concerns such as dental, digestive, restricted airway and speech issues.
 If your lactation consultant or doctor feels that this procedure is warranted, then the following is what you can expect.

 A tight lower tongue frenum attachment may restrict the mobility of the tongue and appear as cupping or a heart shaped tongue when the tongue is elevated.
 This can result in an inability to get the tongue under the nipple to create a suction to draw out milk.
 Long term a tongue-tie can result in speech problems and/or issues later with transferring food around the mouth for chewing.
 Approximately 3-5% of the population presents with this condition.

 Some babies can have ties and not be symptomatic.
 To know if the ties are a problem we ask two major questions: “Is the baby getting enough to eat?” and “Is nursing comfortable for the mother?”

 Symptoms in the neonate can be as follows:

 - Slides off nipple or falls asleep while attempting to latch

 - Colic symptoms

 - Poor weight gain